loopbackio/loopback.io/pages/en/lb3/Connector-hooks.md

 };
 ```

-Now inside this function you have access to all the information you need:
+Now inside this function you have access to this information:

 - Response headers: `ctx.res.headers`.
 - HTTP response code: `ctx.res.body.code`.
 - HTTP method of the request: `ctx.req.method`.

-Remember, the hook is triggered every time the connector is called, so every request with the REST connector will go through this function.
+The hook is triggered every time the connector is called, so every request with the REST connector will go through this function.

 However, every call to the API won’t go through this hook because it does not call the `next()` function yet.

-To hook every POST request the server makes and put the location from the header inside the body.
+To hook every POST request the server makes and put the location from the header inside the body, for example:

 ```js
 module.exports = function(server) {